baudelaine/ocp-esx/Prepare-OCP-for-Cloud-Paks.md

 ### On NFS server

-> :warning: Run this on NFS server
+> :information_source: Run this on NFS server

 ```
 cat > installNFSServer.sh << EOF